Developer Guide

 - Test case:

-command will be undone.
-The budget that was created will be removed from the GUI list as if thecreate
+Expected: Thecreatecommand will be undone.
+The budget that was created will be removed from the GUI list as if thecreatecommand was not called.

 Effort